Last updated: Sep, 2014

-India, a country known for its rich diversity of cultures, is the seventh largest country in the world in terms of area.
-With a population of over 1.2 billion, India is the second most populous country in the world as well as the largest democracy.
-The country is known for its unity among diversity, attributed to its rich and colourful history and the people of various ethnicities living in harmonious collaboration.
-Four of the world’s religions – Hinduism, Buddhism, Jainism, and Sikhism – originated here; and with Christianity and Islam making their way into the country in the first millennium, India’s vibrant culture was established.
+India is a country known for its rich diversity of cultures.
+It is the seventh largest country in the world in terms of area.
+At 1.2 billion, India is the second most populous country in the world as well as the largest democracy.
+The country has a rich and colourful history with people of various ethnicities living in harmonious collaboration.
+Four of the world’s religions - Hinduism, Buddhism, Jainism, and Sikhism - originated here, with Christianity and Islam making their way into the country in the first millennium.

-In the present scenario, India’s economy is the third largest by purchasing power parity (PPP) and 11th largest by nominal gross domestic product (GDP), globally.
-The country which comprises 29 states and seven union territories is a federal constitutional government that is run by a parliamentary system.
-Due to the rapid advancements in the previous decade, India is fast becoming one of the prime industrialised nations in the world.
-Apart from its cultural diversity, India has a varied topography and climatic conditions which support its rich diversity of flora and fauna.
+Today, India’s economy is the world’s third largest by purchasing power parity (PPP) and 11th largest by nominal gross domestic product (GDP).
+It has 29 states and seven union territories, and is a federal constitutional government run by a parliamentary system.
+India is fast becoming one of the prime industrialised nations in the world, on the back of rapid technological advances over the past decade.
+The country has a varied topography and climatic conditions which support its rich diversity of flora and fauna.

 Land: 2,973,190 sq km